About Historic Gwin's Lodge

 Gwin's Lodge has a world-renowned restaurant that serves breakfast, lunch, and dinner seven days a week during the season.
 The Roadhouse also has a full bar with beer, wine, and liquor selections.

-We are best known for our burgers, carrot cake, and famous smoked salmon chowder, which was recently recognized on Food in the Last Frontier: What To Eat in Alaska by Food Network.
+We are best known for our 100% Angus burgers, carrot cake, and famous salmon chowder, which was recognized on Food in the Last Frontier: What To Eat in Alaska by Food Network.
 We strive to provide delicious meals and exceptional service.
+This year do to Covid-19 we have a select menu ask your server about availability.

 "A log house with log tables and chairs.
 And truly great smoked salmon chowder.
 Hot tea on a chilly fall day.
 No wonder this place is famous.
 Lots of reports from fishermen that this was their place to eat on their fishing trips." - Becky H